IHansen225/holbertonschool-printf/README.md

 <h2 align="center">Description</h2>

-_printf() is a variadic function that take an argument called "format" that is a string and also a variable list of arguments
+_printf() is a variadic function that take an argument called "format" that is a string and also a variable list of arguments.
+This string can display formatted variables and special control characters, such as new lines (‘\n’), backspaces (‘\b’) and tabspaces (‘\t’).
+Conversion control characters describe the format of how the message string uses the other arguments.
+If printf() contains more than one argument then the format of the output is defined using a percent (%) character followed by a format description character

 <h2 align="center">Files</h2>